 You will qualify with one gun.
-Utah and Nevada are not weapon specific.
-You can qualify for the Nevada and Utah permits with any handgun, even a rental.
-You are required to use the same gun you used for your Defensive Handgun course as you must demonstrate safe weapons handling and competency for all three states during the Nevada qualification test.
+Nevada and Utah are not weapon-specific.
+You can qualify for the Nevada and Utah permits with any handgun, even a gun you rented from us.
+Front Sight requires that you use the same gun you used for your Defensive Handgun course.

 What if I want to qualify with a different weapon than what I used for the Defensive Handgun course?

-Both states require you to demonstrate safe weapons handling and competency.
-We therefore require that you use the SAME weapon that you used for your Defensive Handgun course, as you have had plenty of practice using it during your time on the ranges.
+Nevada and Utah require you to demonstrate safe weapons handling and competency.
+We therefore require that you use the SAME weapon that you used for your Defensive Handgun course, as you have had plenty of practice using it during your course.

-No. Do not bring a fanny pack, shoulder holster, ankle holster, purse holster, etc. Although these are common forms of concealed carry, they are not suitable for safe range use.
+No. Do not bring a fanny pack, shoulder holster, ankle holster, purse holster, etc. Although these are common forms of concealed carry, they are not suitable for safe range use, and are not required.

 How much ammunition do I need?